 How to Help a Loved One or Family Member Seek Treatment

 If your loved one has been diagnosed with schizophrenia, you are likely struggling as you see the negative impact it is having on their lives.
 Some of the symptoms may become so severe that they may not be able to care for themselves and require additional help and support.
 This love and support can be tremendously helpful, but you may also recognize that your loved one needs additional help.
 Here are some things to keep in mind when supporting your loved one:

 Learn all you can: Take the time to learn about schizophrenia so that you understand what this disorder entails and what your loved one is going through.
-Learning about this disorder can also help you learn some of the limitations your loved one will be facing and to develop appropriate expectations for treatment outcomes.
+Learning about this mental health disorder can also help you learn some of the limitations your loved one will be facing and to develop appropriate expectations for treatment outcomes.

 Seek support: You don’t need to go through this alone.
 The emotions that you are most likely facing combined with the sometimes-overwhelming responsibility of caring for your loved one can be difficult.
 This is why it is important for you to get support for yourself.
-Join a support group for loved ones of those with mental illness and find a therapist who can help you process your feelings and refer you to additional community resources.
+Join a support group for loved ones of those with a mental health illness and find a therapist who can help you process your feelings and refer you to additional community resources.

 Why Seek Treatment at Vantage Point

 If you have schizophrenia the symptoms you experience are most likely causing a number of difficulties in your life.
 Some of the severe symptoms may have left you unable to hold down a job or adequately perform at school.
 You may have difficulties within your interpersonal relationships as you have had to constantly rely on them to help you get through the tasks of daily life.
 Seeking help from an inpatient treatment center for schizophrenia is one of the most positive steps you can take in your recovery journey.